zf-fr/zfr-rest/docs/annotation-mapping-reference.md

 ### Association

-This annotation is used to mark an association.
+This annotation is used to mark an association between two resources.
 This annotation can only be used at property level.

 *Optional attributes:*